A Day at the Beach: Release and restoration

 The film premiered on 6 May 1970 at the Cannes Film Festival.
 American film critic Thomas Curtiss described the film as "a chilly and perplexing experience which Polanski admirers will find very disappointing."
 After the discouraging screening at Cannes, the film was thought to have been lost, with no known release to theaters.

 The Polish magazine Film wrote that the film screened out of competition at Cannes in 1970.
 They also noted that it didn't have a U.S. premiere, but it did open in France in the late 1970s.
 French director Gérard Courant reviewed the film in the May 1979 issue of Cinéma, citing a 1977 release date in France.
 His review was unflattering, criticising the director, and noting that moviegoers were nothing more than "receivers of audio-visual information."

 In French film critic Éric Leguèbe's 1985 book Ciné Télé Guide, the entry for the film, which gave the French title as – Un Jour Sur La Plage, has a release date of 1977 in France.
 Additional details for the entry include film credits for Simon Hesera, Fiona Lewis, Peter Sellers, Mark Burns and Roman Polanski.
 The entry also includes a brief synopsis of the film.

 Peter Seller's biographer Roger Lewis said he began his search for the supposed lost film in November 1989, and it wasn't until October 1990, that he finally received a reply from a Paramount archivist who confirmed he had taken possession of the only print in August 1969, and shipped it back to the United States.

 In addition to Paramount, Lewis had also been contacting public film collections, archivals and storehouses with no luck.
-One of those entities he had contacted was the De Danske Film Museum, who eventually replied to his query about the movie, stating that the film had its Danish premiere on 17 April 1972, and they did not have a copy of the film, nor was there any prints in existence in Denmark.
+One of those entities he had contacted was the De Danske Film Museum, which eventually replied to his query about the movie, stating that the film had its Danish premiere on 17 April 1972, and it did not have a copy of the film, nor were there any prints in existence in Denmark.
 Lewis had also been in contact with Mark Burns, who told him "the film ran for years in Paris – it had a cult appeal."

-According to newspaper reports, the film was pulled from release after a brief 1970 run in Paris, and then it disappeared.
-The reason given for the film's disappearance was because Paramount did not think it was going to be profitable for them.
-They claimed the movie was "absolutely enervating–unwatchable," and characterised Sellers' appearance as just "a cameo."
-Variety Magazine reported it had been lost due to a paperwork error, and then spent two decades in a vault at Paramount in London, before it was found and restored by Hesera in 1993.
-They also said after its restoration, it was shown at the American Film Market.
-It has since seen limited runs at various film festivals and theaters.
+According to newspaper reports, the film was pulled from release after a brief 1970 run in Paris and then disappeared.
+The reason given for the film's disappearance was that Paramount did not think it was going to be profitable for them.
+The company claimed the movie was "absolutely enervating–unwatchable," and characterised Sellers' appearance as just "a cameo."
+Variety Magazine reported it had been lost due to a paperwork error, and then spent two decades in a vault at Paramount in London before it was found and restored by Hesera in 1993.
+The company also said that after its restoration it was shown at the American Film Market.
+The film has since seen limited runs at various festivals and theaters.